mariadb-corporation/MaxScale/Documentation/Tutorials/Configuring-Xpand-Monitor.md

-# Configuring the Clustrix Monitor
+# Configuring the Xpand Monitor

+**NOTE** The Xpand monitor is intended for use with a native Xpand cluster, not with the Xpand storage engine.

-This document describes how to configure the Clustrix monitor for use with a Clustrix cluster.
+This document describes how to configure the Xpand monitor for use with a Xpand cluster.

 ## Configuring the Monitor

-Contrary to the other monitors of MaxScale, the Clustrix monitor will autonomously figure out the cluster configuration and for each Clustrix node create the corresponding MaxScale server object.
+Contrary to the other monitors of MaxScale, the Xpand monitor will autonomously figure out the cluster configuration and for each Xpand node create the corresponding MaxScale server object.

-In order to do that, a _sufficient_ number of "bootstrap" server instances must be specified in the MaxScale configuration file for the Clustrix monitor to start with.
+In order to do that, a _sufficient_ number of "bootstrap" server instances must be specified in the MaxScale configuration file for the Xpand monitor to start with.
 One server instance is in principle sufficient, but if the corresponding node happens to be down when MaxScale starts, the monitor will not be able to function.